akberthegreat2/Mirror/docs/adr/ADR-0016-sqlite-worker-backend.md

-# ADR-0016: SQLite worker backend
+# ADR 0016 — SQLite worker backend

+## Status
-Status: Accepted
+Accepted

+## Context
+Contributors need a zero-dependency worker backend for development and CI.

 ## Decision

-Mirror ships a SQLite-backed worker backend for single-machine beta setups.
+SQLite SHALL be the official local-development worker backend.

-## Reason
+## Consequences

-SQLite is good enough for development, demos, and small deployments.
-It gives contributors a real persistence path without requiring Redis or Celery on day one.
+Worker semantics can be verified without Redis or Celery.